Maryland-in-Barcelona Housing Options Overview

 As a large, diverse and cosmopolitan city, Barcelona has much to offer you as future residents!
 Your experience during the Maryland-in-Barcelona program will greatly depend upon your choice of housing.
 Therefore, it is important that you consider your housing selection carefully.
 What type of neighborhood do you want?
 Who will your neighbors be?
 How will you maximize your opportunities to get to know people and students from Barcelona and Spain?
 What is your budget for housing?
 What are the terms and conditions of your housing?
 Most importantly, it will be helpful to think about the goals that you have set for yourself and how your choice of housing will help you to attain those goals.

 Check out the Maryland-in-Barcelona Google Map to get an idea of where everything is located on our program including some examples of locations students have been previously housed in (NOTE: locations of housing vary by term and availability).
+All costs and availability subject to change.

 Before leaving for Barcelona, you will share a preference for one of the following housing options:

 Maryland-in-Barcelona students will have the opportunity to live alongside American, Spanish, and other international students in one of the local residencias though our housing partner.
-Similar to residence hall-style buildings, the residencias are made up of fully furnished double rooms that have a mini-fridge and microwave with a number of common spaces throughout the building.
+Similar to residence hall-style buildings, the residencias are made up of fully furnished single and double rooms that have a mini-fridge and microwave with a number of common spaces throughout the building.
 The common spaces include a study room, comedor (dining room with microwave for heating drinks only, coffee maker, toaster) and a laundry room (laundry service is available for a fee).
-Bathrooms are shared with other residents on the floor.
+Bathrooms are typically shared with other residents on the floor.
 Students will also have access to a shared kitchen area where they can prepare meals.
-Food storage space in the shared kitchen may be limited or not available.
+Food storage space in the shared kitchen may be very limited or not available.
 Some students may find they eat a meal outside their accommodation practically every day.
 Students selecting the residencia option should be aware of the building policies.

 Residencia Housing Fee

 The cost for residencia accommodations vary from semester to semester.
 Final cost can be confirmed by the Education Abroad Advisor once housing assignments are completed.
 The housing fee includes wireless internet connection, mini fridge in room, TV with satellite, daily bedroom cleaning and linen exchange (sheets, blanket, and pillow provided).
 24 hour security and staff member lives on-site.
+For a residencia, the approximate cost for Spring 2023 is $5200.

 Additional information about Residencias: